 If It’s Mild, Let It Be

 If it’s someone that has no impact in your life—someone who you’re just interacting with fleetingly—and the flirting is mild, then the best option might be to let it go.
-“The fact that it’s in front of you should suggest that there’s not necessarily suspect motives involved with the activity!”
-Hartstein says.
+“The fact that it’s in front of you should suggest that there’s not necessarily suspect motives involved with the activity,” Hartstein says.
 “If it’s mild, fun flirting I would leave it alone and even use it as a nice indicator that your partner is appealing to other people besides you!
 When we see others desire our partner it often makes them a bit more attractive.”

-Remember, that for some people teasing, flattering, or even being "touchy-feely" is just a way of life.
+Remember, that for some people, teasing, flattering, or even being "touchy-feely" is just a way of life.
 As long as it doesn't feel inappropriate—and your partner isn’t acting in a way that’s hurtful—you can let it go.

-If It’s Overt Or Repetitive, That’s A Larger Problem
+If It’s Overt or Repetitive, That’s a Larger Problem

 In a perfect world, your partner will do this automatically.
-But you may need to tell them that the flirting bothers you, that it feels appropriate, and ask them to put a stop to it the next time you see this person.
+But you may need to tell them that the flirting bothers you, that it feels inappropriate, and ask them to put a stop to it the next time you see this person.

-Confronting The Person
+Confronting the Person

 Should you say something to the person?
 Maybe, in extreme cases.
 “It would have to be really bad for you to actually confront the person although sometimes that might be necessary,” Hartstein says.
 Normally injecting yourself into the conversation is enough—introducing yourself or reminding the person that you’re the other half.
 But if it’s someone close to you or it continues to be a problem, it might be worth pulling that person aside.
 If you believe that it’s innocent, tell them that—explain that you're sure that they don’t mean any harm, but that it’s making you uncomfortable.
 If you don’t think it’s innocent you may want to ask why they’re doing it.

-Look At The Big Picture
+Look at the Big Picture

 Most of this is based on a scenario where someone else is driving the flirting—but you need to be honest with yourself about your partner’s role in it.
 It’s not their fault if someone flirts with them, but if your partner encourages or welcomes it and is consistently flirting with other people, you have to take a step back and look at the bigger picture.
 That sounds like a fundamental relationship problem, something much larger, that you need to deal with.
 If you find yourself in this position with your partner again and again, you may want to ask yourself why.

-Watching someone else flirt with your partner might not feel great, but often it will just be harmless—you can’t control how other people interact, their sense of humor, or their communication style.
+Watching someone else flirt with your partner might not feel great, but often it will just be harmless—you can’t control the way other people interact, their sense of humor, or their communication style.
 But if this person is a regular part of your life—or you feel like your partner is encouraging it—it might be a bigger problem.
 Talk to your partner about nipping it in the bud and, if you have to, intervene with the person directly.
 It’s all about how it affects your relationship in the bigger picture.
-You’ll know if it’s a real a problem.
+You’ll know if it’s a real problem.